- Borrow £100 to £1000

 But only if you can repay the loan in full on your next pay day from your pay only (i.e. don’t take out a new loan to repay this loan!).

-You will then need to complete a final stage of the online application process.
+You will then need to complete the final stage of the online application process.
 Lenders typically provide 100% online processes so you will not need to handle any paperwork, and you should receive your loan directly to your bank within an hour or two and certainly the same day.

 Please remember that lenders operate responsible lending policies.

 The charging structure of payday lenders is pretty straightforward and there are statutory limits to these charges.
 They charge a fixed amount for each £100 you borrow and then you repay the full amount on your next pay day.
 The costs to truly avoid are the so-called roll-over fees.

 So, make sure you are able to repay the full amount of the loan plus interest on the agreed date.

 The first thing is that we would urge you not to borrow if the chances of you repaying on time and in full are doubtful.
 If you borrow knowing you cannot repay the loan then this is a type of fraud.
 If you are constantly struggling to balance your domestic budget then the last thing you need is more debt.
-In this situation, you might do better to seek financial advice from an organisation like the Money Advice Service.
+In this situation, you might do better to seek financial advice from an organisation like the Money Helper Service.

 If you do borrow then keep in mind that payday loans are an expensive short term solution.
 Are there cheaper ways to get the emergency cash you need?
 Can you borrow from friends or family?

 With a payday loan lenders will get access to your bank account using your debit card.
 These so-called “continuous payment authorities” mean lenders can take money from your bank account without having to check with you first.